-Hey there, I’m finally publishing this huge article on #CloudServer Setup.
-It took around 2 months to write down all these hyperlinked posts, creating and editing video tutorial, and narrating the entire guide in a simple format.
+I’m finally publishing this massive article on #CloudServer Setup.
+It took around two months to write down all these hyperlinked posts, create and edit video tutorials, and narrate the entire guide in a simple format.

-If you’re willing to learn in-and-out of Cloud Server, then please grab a coffee or something similar, cause this is going to be really long and helpful.
+If you’re willing to learn in and out of Cloud Server, please grab a coffee or something similar cause this will be long and helpful.

-When I say cloud server, I literally mean the DigitalOcean Cloud Server and strongly recommend them.
-I’ve been with DigitalOcean for 5ish years now, and let me tell you that they-never-put-me-down.
+When I say cloud server, I mean the DigitalOcean Cloud Server, and I strongly recommend them.
+I’ve been with DigitalOcean for 9ish years now, and let me tell you that they-never-put-me-down.

-Of course, there are a lot of other companies that can help spin up a cloud server, however, I personally feel DigitalOcean is best-in-class and scalable with great server hardware infrastructure.
+Of course, many other companies can help spin up a cloud server; however, I feel DigitalOcean is best-in-class and scalable with excellent server hardware infrastructure.
 And, they are also known to be ‘Developers Favorite‘.

 Finally, I want to Thank DigitalOcean for being amazing all these years! #ThankYouDO 🙂